 Contingent Annuitant

-A contingent annuitant is an individual that continues to receive an annuity’s payments after the primary annuitant passes away.
+A contingent annuitant is an individual who continues to receive a joint life annuity’s payments after the primary annuitant passes away.
 Annuities with a contingent annuitant do not stop making payments until both the primary and contingent annuitant have died.

 headshot of Thomas J. Brock, CFA, CPA